GrahamDumpleton/wrapt/README.md

 The above rules can be summarised with the following example.

+    import inspect

     @wrapt.decorator
     def universal(wrapped, instance, args, kwargs):
         if instance is None:
-            if isinstance(wrapped, type):
+            if inspect.isclass(wrapped):
                 # Decorator was applied to a class.
                 return wrapped(*args, **kwargs)
             else:
                 # Decorator was applied to a function or staticmethod.
                 return wrapped(*args, **kwargs)
         else:
-            if isinstance(instance, type):
+            if inspect.isclass(instance):
                 # Decorator was applied to a classmethod.
                 return wrapped(*args, **kwargs)
             else:
                 # Decorator was applied to an instancemethod.
                 return wrapped(*args, **kwargs)

 Using these checks it is therefore possible to create a universal decorator that can be applied in all situations.
-It is no longer necessary to create different variants of decorators for normal functions and instance methods.
+It is no longer necessary to create different variants of decorators for normal functions and instance methods, or use additional wrappers to convert a function decorator into one that will work for instance methods.

 In all cases, the wrapped function passed to the wrapper function is called in the same way, with ``args`` and ``kwargs`` being passed.
 The ``instance`` argument doesn't need to be used in calling the wrapped function.